 Martin: (Jokingly) She treats me like a brick!
 Pick your cane, wash, iron!
 Struggle through it!
 But for people like me, it is easy to fall into a pity party.
 The fact that she hasn’t let me fall into self-pity, keeps me going.
 I also pray a lot.

-Does it affect your intimacy?
+Does it affect your sex life?

 How do you balance financially?

 Martin: Our families have come through for us in a big way.
 I had to quit formal employment when the symptoms of MS, such as violent shaking or sometimes falling became too much.
-I currently work for my dad as the office administrator.
+I currently work for my dad as the front office manager.
 Some days are good, some days I’m even too fatigued to get out of bed, let alone shower.